lfnothias/enpkg_graph_builder/README.md

 ⚙️ Workflow part of [enpkg_workflow](https://github.com/enpkg/enpkg_workflow).

-The aim of this repository is to format as RDF the data produced previously.
+The aim of this repository is to format as RDF the data produced with GNPS/SIRIUS/tima.

 ## 0. Clone repository and install environment

 1. Clone this repository.